webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 * Congestion Avoidance
 * Flow Control

-To understand SCTP we explore it in 3 parts.
-The goal is to have info to debug and learn the deep details of SCTP on your own after this chapter.
+To understand SCTP we will explore it in 3 parts.
+The goal is that you will know enough to debug and learn the deep details of SCTP on your own after this chapter.

 ## Concepts
 SCTP is a feature rich protocol.
 This section is only going to cover the parts of SCTP that are used by WebRTC.
-SCTP has some things that aren't used by WebRTC like multi-homing and path selection.
+Features in SCTP that are not used by WebRTC include multi-homing and path selection.

 With over twenty years of development SCTP can be hard to fully grasp.

 ### Association
-Association is the term used of a SCTP Session.
+Association is the term used for a SCTP Session.
 It is the state that is shared between two SCTP Agents while they communicate.

 ### Streams
 A stream is one bi-directional sequence of user data.
 When you create a data channel you are actually just creating a SCTP stream.
 Each SCTP Association contains a list of streams.
-Each stream can be configured with differently reliability types.
+Each stream can be configured with different reliability types.

-WebRTC only allows you to configure on stream creation, but SCTP actually allows configuration at anytime.
+WebRTC only allows you to configure on stream creation, but SCTP actually allows changing the configuration at anytime.

 ### Datagram Based
 SCTP frames data as datagrams and not as a byte stream.
-Sending and receiving data feels like UDP instead of TCP.
-So you don't need to add extra code to transfer multiple files over one stream.
+Sending and receiving data feels like using UDP instead of TCP.
+You don't need to add any extra code to transfer multiple files over one stream.

 SCTP messages don't have size limits like UDP.
 A single SCTP message can be multiple gigabytes in size.

 ### Chunks
 The SCTP protocol is made up of chunks.
 There are many different types of chunks.
 These chunks are used for all communication.
-User data, connection initialized, congestion control and more is all done via chunks.
+User data, connection initialization, congestion control, and more is all done via chunks.

 Each SCTP packet contains a list of chunks.
 So in one UDP packet you can have multiple chunks carrying messages from different streams.

-### Transmission sequence number
+### Transmission Sequence Number
-The TSN (Transmission sequence number) is a global unique identifier for DATA chunks.
+The Transmission Sequence Number (TSN) is a global unique identifier for DATA chunks.
 A DATA chunk is what carries all the messages a user wishes to send.
-The TNS is important because it helps a receiver determine if packets are lost or out of order.
+The TSN is important because it helps a receiver determine if packets are lost or out of order.

-If the receiver sees it is missing a TSN it doesn't give the data to the user until it is fulfilled.
+If the receiver notices a missing TSN, it doesn't give the data to the user until it is fulfilled.

-### Stream identifier
+### Stream Identifier
 Each stream has a unique identifier.
-When you create a data channel with an explicit ID it actually is just passed right into SCTP as the stream identifier.
-If you don't pass an id the stream identifier is chosen for you.
+When you create a data channel with an explicit ID, it is actually just passed right into SCTP as the stream identifier.
+If you don't pass an ID the stream identifier is chosen for you.

-### Payload protocol identifier
+### Payload Protocol Identifier
-Each DATA chunk also a PPID (Payload protocol identifier).
-This is used to uniquely identify what type of Data is being exchanged.
+Each DATA chunk also has a Payload Protocol Identifier (PPID).
+This is used to uniquely identify what type of data is being exchanged.
-SCTP has many PPIDs, but WebRTC only uses the following 5.
+SCTP has many PPIDs, but WebRTC is only using the following 5:

-* **WebRTC DCEP (50)** - DCEP messages
+* `WebRTC DCEP` (`50`) - DCEP messages
-* **WebRTC String (51)** - Datachannel string messages
+* `WebRTC String` (`51`) - Datachannel string messages
-* **WebRTC Binary (53)** - Datachannel binary messages
+* `WebRTC Binary` (`53`) - Datachannel binary messages
-* **WebRTC String Empty (56)** - Datachannel string messages with 0 length
+* `WebRTC String Empty` (`56`) - Datachannel string messages with 0 length
-* **WebRTC Binary Empty (57)** - Datachannel binary messages with 0 length
+* `WebRTC Binary Empty` (`57`) - Datachannel binary messages with 0 length

 ## Protocol
 The following are some of the chunks used by the SCTP protocol.
-This is not a exhausive demonstration.
+This is not an exhausive demonstration.
 This provides enough structures for the state machine to make sense.

 Each Chunk starts with a `type` field.
 Before a list of chunks you will